sherlyc/Social-Login/README.md

   - [x] a GET `/auth/facebook/callback` for recieving the details back from the provider

 In addition these may include (recommended):
-  - [ ] private RESTful routes only available to authenticated users e.g. GET `/transactions`
+  - [x ] private RESTful routes only available to authenticated users e.g. GET `/transactions`
-  - [ ] a private route only available to a specific authenticated user e.g. GET `/users/:id/profile/edit`
+  - [x ] a private route only available to a specific authenticated user e.g. GET `/users/:id/profile/edit`

 In addition:
 - [ ] I have mapped a diagram of success and failure redirect flows between relevant routes e.g. (not limited to):